Pumpkin Pie Cake with Whipped Cream Frosting

 - Sour Cream: I use Organic Valley Sour Cream for added moisture in the cake.

-- Cake Flour: I use a mix of both organic cake flour and all purpose flour.
+- Cake Flour: I use a mix of both Homemade Organic Cake Flour and all purpose flour.
 Using a mixture of both allows for the lightest cake texture and the added structure needed for cake that includes pumpkin.

 - Baking Powder: I use baking powder as I prefer this when baking cakes, plus there’s no acid here.
 For more info on leavening agents, check out my post Difference Between Baking Soda and Baking Powder.